Krewella: 2016–2017: Extended plays and singles

 Krewella estimated that New World Part 2 would be released by mid-2017, then later by early September 2017 and before their New World Tour, but neither of these release dates eventuated.
-Multiple teasers of possible songs exist, such as "dead af", "Rise Up", "New World" (with Yellow Claw), "Angels Cry", "I Got This", "Thrilla", "Alibi", "Like We", and multiple unnamed songs.
 "Dead AF" was later released as a single on October 24, 2017.

-On October 31, Krewella went on livestream from their tour bus on EDM social app 'WAV'.
-They mentioned that New World Part 2 should be released in 2018.
-They also teased five unreleased songs: "Run Away", "Bad Liar", "Alarm" (with Lookas), "Ain't That Why" (with R3hab), "Another Round" (with Pegboard Nerds) and "Angels Cry".
 "Another Round" with Pegboard Nerds was released on November 17, "Alarm" with Lookas was released on December 1, and "Ain't That Why" with R3hab was released on December 8.
-"Angels Cry" followed on December 29, 2017.
+"Angels Cry" was released on December 31, 2017 as a free release.